Roasted Iron Goddess Oolong

 He was soon disappointed that only leaves came from the plant.

 Think caramelised popcorn and smooth toffee.
-The toffee notes linger on your tongue leaving you looking for more tea.
+The sweet notes linger on your tongue leaving you longing for the next sip of roasted Iron Goddess.

 How do I prepare this tea?